Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Rank 3

 Reflecting around $\alpha_1$ we find the following

 and after another reflection around the second root we find the following

-The roots satisfy condition (\ref{cond7}) $\forall r$ and therefore this $m_{ij}$ is a realising solution.\\ \begin{oss} If $q^2\in \mathcal{R}_4$ then the root $\alpha_2$ is both $q$-Cartan and $q$-truncation.
-This case has been already studied in details in Heckenberger row 2 remark \ref{rk3H2sp}. \end{oss} \begin{oss} If $q^2\in \mathcal{R}_3$ then the root $\alpha_3$ is both $q$-Cartan and $q$-truncation.
-When it is $m$-truncation we get:
+The roots satisfy condition (\ref{cond7}) for all $m$ and therefore this $(m_{ij})$ is a realizing solution. \begin{oss} If $q^2\in \mathbb{G}_4$ then the root $\alpha_2$ is both $q$-Cartan and $q$-truncation.
+This case has been already studied in details in Heckenberger row 2 Remark \ref{rk3H2sp}. \end{oss} \begin{oss} If $q^2\in \mathbb{G}_3$ then the root $\alpha_3$ is both $q$-Cartan and $q$-truncation.
+When it is $m$-truncation we get

-This is a solution iff $r=\frac{1}{3}$.
-But for this value of $r$, $\alpha_3$ is also $m$-Cartan and thus this is not a new solution. \end{oss}
+This is a solution iff $m=\frac{1}{3}$.
+But for this value of $m$, $\alpha_3$ is also $m$-Cartan and thus this is not a new solution. \end{oss}